taylorgrant/GSPtracker/README.md

 If you’re interested in running through all tracker questions across all brands, the `all_brand_summary()` function is available.
 It will return a wide-formatted data frame - each row is a metric, columns include the percentages for each brand and a 95% significant flag.

-BMW is the reference brand, so significance flags are: - `+`: BMW is significantly greater than that brand with 95% confidence - `-`: BMW is significantly lower than that brand with 95% confidence
+BMW is the reference brand, so significance flags are:

+- `+`: BMW is significantly greater than that brand with 95% confidence
+- `-`: BMW is significantly lower than that brand with 95% confidence
-Most arguments work here - add a demographic group or split the data out by either month or quarter.

 ``` r
 out <- all_brand_summary(